s2young/nordis/README.md

 -------------

 ### 1. Code-first.
 Define your model in the configuration file and then go to work.
 Nordis will save data to Redis, as well as create tables and columns in MySql for you.
-Here is a snippet of the included, example configuration file that defines the 'User' class:
+Here is a snippet of the included, example configuration file that defines a 'User' and 'Follow' class:

 ```Javascript
     User:{